What Should I Do If I Was Involved In A Bus Accident?

 In 2019. there were 73,930 bus crashes, according to data from the U.S. Bureau of Transportation Statistics.
 Many of those crashes caused injuries.

-The accident attorneys at Raynes & Lawn have been helping injured accident victims for more than 50 years.
+The Philadelphia Bus Accident Attorneys at Raynes & Lawn have been helping injured accident victims for more than 50 years.
 The firm has a local and national reputation for getting great results, including multi-million dollar settlements and trial verdicts for injury accidents.
 We are equally well-known for the care that we take with every client.